martinlindhe/notify/README.md

 ### Linux

-Uses the notify-send command (Gnome, KDE etc)
+Uses the notify-send and paplay commands, both should be available on a default Ubuntu installation

 ![Linux](linux.png)